Lime Drizzle Cake

 • Preheat the oven to 350°F.

-• Sift together the dry ingredients (flour, juniper, baking powder, baking soda, salt) into a medium sized bowl.
+• Sift or whisk together the flour, baking powder, baking soda, and salt in a medium sized bowl.

 • Cream the butter, sugar, and lime zest together until light and fluffy.
 If using a stand mixer, this will take about 5 minutes on medium speed, longer if using a hand mixer.